 1. Pregnancy.
 Many women report getting hemorrhoids after a pregnancy, particularly if the baby is larger and heavier.
 Carrying the baby squeezes the veins, and damages them, eventually causing the hemorrhoid.

 2. Straining to have a bowel movement.
-This puts pressure on the hemorrhoidal veins that can cause the condition.
+This puts pressure on the hemorrhoidal veins that can cause or contribute to the condition.
 Reasons people strain to have a bowel movement are:

-a) Constipation.
-The main reasons for constipation, in my experience, are not drinking enough water, drinking the wrong kind of water, or not eating enough cooked vegetables or some other dietary error.
+a) Constipation or a hard and often large diameter bowel movement.
+The main reasons for constipation, in our experience, are not drinking enough water, drinking the wrong kind of water, or not eating enough cooked vegetables.
+At times, the bowel flora is incorrect.
 For more on this topic, please read Constipation on this site.

 b) Hurried lifestyles.
 People do not want to just relax on the toilet and allow the bowel movement to come on its own.